Business Expenses Out of Control? 6 Ways to Reduce Them

 Enact policies for travel expenses.

 Many companies struggle mightily with this.
-Given the IRS’ restrictions on how much you can claim of your travel, meal and entertainment expenses, it’s critical that your road warriors are aware of both the tax ramifications of their out-of-town spending and the policies that you have instituted (or will).
+Given the IRS’ restrictions on how much you can claim of your meal, entertainment, and general business travel expenses, it’s critical that your road warriors are aware of both the tax ramifications of their out-of-town spending and the policies that you have instituted (or will).
 Employees who travel need limits, and they need to understand the importance of IRS-acceptable documentation for expenses.

 There are cloud-based apps that automate the process of creating, approving, and reporting on expense reports.
 Ask your tax advisor.